 [Editor’s note: 9.6 Action frame format details]

+(Motion 25c, 21/0990r2; Motion 26c, 21/1015r2; Motion 39, 21/1433r2) A Sensing NDP Announcement (NDPA) frame is defined that allows an AP STA to indicate the transmission of an NDP frame used to obtain sensing measurements.

+Details of the format of the Sensing NDPA frame are TBD.

+(Motion 25c, 21/0990r2; Motion 27, 21/1015r2) A Trigger frame variant is defined that allows an AP STA to solicit NDP transmission(s) from STA(s) to obtain sensing measurements.

+Details of the format of the Trigger frame variant are TBD.

 (Motion 21, 21/0908r2) A Sensing Measurement Report frame, which allows a sensing receiver to report sensing measurements, is defined.
 This frame contains at least the following two fields:

 Measurement report control field: Contains information necessary to interpret the measurement report field.